M-MSHAIKH/tire-scrub-torque-estimation/Readme.md

 In the tire brush model, the tire tread is represented by numerous flexible bristles, i.e., brushes, that are attached to the tire belt.
 These bristles simulate the way the tread interacts with the road.
 The tire carcass provides structural support to both the tread and the bristles.
 In the most conventional brush models, the carcass is assumed to be rigid, simplifying the overall analysis.
-The interaction between the flexibility of these components determines the tires overall elasticity. \cite{bib:Pacejkabook}
+The interaction between the flexibility of these components determines the tires overall elasticity.
+[1]

 When a vehicle is kept stationary and the tire is turned, it induces steering force $F_y$ at the leading edge and the counteracting force $-F_y$ at the trailing edge in the opposite direction.
 The brushes in the contact